aanis434/wallet/README.md

 #### About

-Wallet manager is a daily expense tracking application.
-It is a single page application.
+Wallet manager is a single page [SPA] daily expense tracking application.